-Let’s examine in detail which benefits you can reap from Himalayan Pink Salt’s applications.
+Let’s examine which benefits you can reap from Himalayan Pink Salt’s applications.

 The benefits of pink salt are as varied as its uses.
-Hence, research backs many Pink Himalayan Salt Benefits, including the following list:
+Hence, science can back many Pink Himalayan Salt Benefits, including the following:

-Unlike conventional table salt, Pink Himalayan Salt is natural – especially if you buy it in the form of granular crystals.
+Unlike conventional table salt, Pink Himalayan Salt is natural – especially if you buy it from granular crystals.

 In the course of processing conventional table salts, anti-caking agents are added to prevent clumping.
-With this in mind, these chemical additives are not substances you would like to consume.
+With this in mind, these chemical additives are not substances you want to consume.

 For example, sodium aluminosilicate is an anti-caking agent commonly used in table salt.
 Since sodium aluminosilicate is a good portion of aluminum, it is considered a neurotoxin.

 Therefore, the aluminum in sodium aluminosilicate can cause cellular damage to the human nervous system.
 Consequently, it may be involved in developing neurodegenerative diseases, such as Alzheimer’s (Exley et al. 20141).

 Himalayan rock salt is also ahead of other sea salts since these may contain microplastics.

 Since sea salt is extracted from dried seawater, which is now considerably polluted with plastic, it may contain microplastics.

 Accordingly, a recent study examining table salts in five continents confirmed this claim (Karami et al. 20172).